-The program is composed of group initiative games, trust events, low-course events and high-course events.
-Some activities involve a group challenge, while others develop individual skills and agility.
+The program is comprised of group initiative games, trust events, low-course events, and high-course events.
+Some activities involve group challenge while others develop individual skills and agility.
 Participants climb, swing, balance, jump, rappel, and devise solutions to a variety of problems.
 Most participants achieve much more than they imagined they could.

-As a non-competitive program, Project COPE permits every participant to be a winner!
+As a non-competitive program, Project COPE permits every participant to achieve their personal best!

-Group activities are ideal for enhancing the leadership and teamwork of Scout units and activities challenging individuals can be used to bolster self-esteem and promote personal growth.
+Group activities are ideal for enhancing the leadership and teamwork of Scout units.
+Activities challenging individuals can also be used to bolster self-esteem and promote personal growth.